threddyrex/web/README.md

 This is home base for Threddy the T. rex!

+If you are looking for the list of comics you can find them here: [COMICS.MD](COMICS.MD)

 You can find me on the web in various places:

 * [Twitter](https://twitter.com/threddyrex) - this is the main place I hang out